redFrik/udk11-portable_sonification_projects/udk140515/README.md

 _installing and preparing a system on the beaglebone black_

-for this you will need a beaglebone black (bbb), an sd-card, one mini usb cable, headphones, and a usb soundcard.
+for this you will need a beaglebone black (bbb), a sd-card, a mini usb cable, headphones, and a usb soundcard.

+note: all these things you only need to do once.

 installing debian linux
 --

 download the latest debian image... http://beagleboard.org/latest-images/ (Debian (BeagleBone, BeagleBone Black - 2GB SD) 2014-04-23)

+and copy the .img file over to the sd card using the following tools...

 mac osx: extract the .xy image with 'the unarchiver' or similar.